-Bullying may occur electronically through emails, text messaging, instant messaging, or other communication through social networking sites such as Facebook, Instagram, or Twitter.
-If I feel that I (or another camper/staff member) have been subject to bullying, whether during camp season or during the off-season, I should report the incident in the same manner as harassment or sexual harassment (outlined in our Harassment Policy on page 23 of the Staff Handbook).
-I understand that the Camp Leadership will address all incidents of bullying with a full investigation and appropriate corrective action will be taken where necessary.
+Bullying may also occur electronically through emails, text messaging, instant messaging, or other communication through social networking sites such as Facebook, Instagram, or Twitter.
+If a camper feels that he (or another camper/staff member) has been subject to bullying, whether during camp season or during the off-season, report the incident in the same manner as harassment or sexual harassment.
+Camp Leadership will address all incidents of bullying with a full investigation and appropriate corrective action will be taken where necessary.

 Campers and staff may not post words, photos, or videos that may reflect negatively on camp, other campers, or staff members.
 It is each parent’s responsibility to monitor his/her son’s Facebook page and other social media outlets.
 We have staff guidelines regarding social media use and interaction with campers outside of camp.
 We cannot be responsible for staff/camper interaction outside of your camper’s camp session.

 Please familiarize yourself with our Electronics Policy, Knife Policy, and Hammocks Policy in the What To Bring To Camp section of the website, or in your Parent Handbook.